Collaborative Project to meet Societal and Industry-related Challenges – Guide for Applicants

 Use of subcontractors

-The project may commission subcontractors to deliver goods to and/or perform services for the project.
-Subcontractors cannot be granted any rights from such work.
-Subcontractors cannot be dependent on any of the parties in the project consortium.
+The project may use subcontractors who deliver goods and/or perform services on assignment in the project.
+Subcontractors cannot obtain rights from the work they deliver.
+Subcontractors cannot be in a relationship of dependency with any of the parties in the consortium for the project.

 The call requires the Project Owner to carry out the project in effective collaboration with its partners.
-The characteristic of effective collaboration is that the partners exchange knowledge or technology to achieve a common objective based on the division of labour.
-The Project Owner and the partners jointly define the scope of the project, contribute to its implementation, and share the risks and results.
+Effective cooperation is characterised by the parties exchanging knowledge or technology in order to achieve a common goal on the basis of a division of labour.
+The Project Owner and partners jointly define the scope of the project, contribute to its implementation and share risks and results.

-If the project is awarded funding from the Research Council, the Project Owner and the partners must agree on the distribution of rights and obligations relating to project implementation and the results generated in the project.
-This agreement is part of the Project Owner's contract with the Research Council, which means that the partners cannot be replaced without this being clarified with the Research Council in advance.
+If the project is awarded funding from the Research Council, the Project Owner and partners must agree on the allocation of rights and obligations related to the implementation of the project and the results generated by the project.
+This agreement is part of the contract that the Project Owner has with the Research Council, which means that the partners cannot be replaced without prior clearance with the Research Council.

 "Effective collaboration means collaboration between at least two independent parties to exchange knowledge or technology, or to achieve a common objective based on the division of labour where the parties jointly define the scope of the collaborative project, contribute to its implementation and share its risks, as well as its results.
 One or several parties may bear the full costs of the project and thus relieve other parties of its financial risks.
 Contract research and provision of research services are not considered forms of collaboration."